prevwong/craft.js/packages/docs/docs/api/useNode.md

 ### Parameters
 <API items={[
   ["collector", "(node: Node) => Collected", "A function that collects relevant state information from the corresponding Node.
-The component will re-render when the values returned by this function changes."]
+The component will re-render when the values returned by this function change."]
 ]} />

 ### Injected Props